 We expect the leader to be a perfect ideal: decision maker, exemplary, inspiring, strategist and organizer.
 What if we forget about this leader god who maintains a culture of ego and individualism to tap into the power of the collective?

 The cult of the perfect leader

 Many leaders have always been driven to be more responsible than others, to feel alone and to rely only on themselves.
+They think they have to be strong.
 Beyond these traits, their personal career ambitions and their thirst for power justify attitudes that sometimes serve the individual project more than the common project of the company.
 These are all trends that we have accentuated through the cult of individualized performance.

 Too often, there is more to fear from internal guerrilla warfare and personal ambitions than from the outside world

 By trying to turn our managers into gods of leadership, we create only pale icons.
 We exacerbate their ego.
 We are disappointed.
 What do we really expect from them?

 A climate enabling the development of the shared project